kata-ai/kata-platform-docs/docs/nl-studio/super-model.md

 ## FAQs

 **How to use Kata Entity in BOT?**
 Same as using any other NL from NL Studio, simply add the NL in Bot's NL and you can use it as attributes.
-For more details, refer to documentation [click here](/kata-ml/nlu/#nl-studio-nlu)
+For more details, refer to this [documentation](/kata-ml/nlu/#nl-studio-nlu)

 **How to add this entity to my existing Project?**
 Currently, Kata Entity is only available for new Projects.
 You can create a new project and use it as stated above.